-When tragedy strikes and you are affected, you will experience acute needs that must be addressed.
-This is a process of physical, emotional, spiritual, and mental "triage," where you attend to your most immediate needs.
+When a natural disaster strikes and you are affected, you will experience acute needs that must be addressed.
+This is a process of physical, emotional, and mental "triage," where you attend to your most immediate needs.
 Only then can you move on to your long term well-being.
-Start by taking these steps.
+Start by taking these steps: